fedejinich/bitvmx_pkmn_bttl/README.md

 ├── bitvmx_protocol/ # BitVMX (submodule)
 ├── engine/ # Pokemon battle engine (submodule)
 ├── pkmn_bttl/ # The game
-├── build.sh # Build script
+├── build.sh # Build script for 'pkmn_bttl' (builds the game, runs it on the CPU emulator and places the output in the necessary folders)
+├── build_test_input.sh # Build script for 'test_input' (a reduced example)
-├── init.sh # Initialization script
+├── init.sh # Initialization script (clones submodules, creates aux folders and '.env_' files)
 ├── img.jpg
 ├── README.md
 └── game_run_details.md # Detailed explanation of the game run (linked in the article)